GabbedT/ApogeoRV/Docs/store_buffer.md

 A secondary buffer is adopted for this task.
 It's much larger and simpler than the normal store buffer since here value fowarding is not possible, so all the logic is concentrated in store capacity.
 This implies **RAW hazards that the hardware cannot handle**, the responsability for this is up to the programmer.

-This buffer works tightly with a custom CSR, once the CSR is set up, a store operation is initiated.
+This buffer works tightly with a custom CSR, once the CSR is set up, a store operation can be initiated.

 ### Correct Functioning